allpix-squared/allpix-squared/src/modules/TransientPropagation/README.md

 $` Q_n^{ind}  = \int_{t_0}^{t_1} I_n^{ind} = q \left( \phi (x_1) - \phi(x_0) \right)`$

 and multiplying it with the charge.
-The resulting pulses are stored for every pixel individually.
+The resulting pulses are stored for every set of charge carriers individually and need to be combined for each pixel using a transfer module.

 The module can produces a variety of plots such as total integrated charge plots as well as histograms on the step length and observed potential differences.